 - Appeals must be made by the student directly affected. - An appeal, in order to be heard, must be made during or immediately following the conclusion of the course involved.
-(Immediate, here, means before the beginning of another semester or summer term.) - All appeals must be begin with the student talking to the instructor involved and explaining the nature of the problem.
-Evidence of attempted resolution in this direct manner must precede any further step. - If the appeal is not resolved by student/instructor conference, the student wishing further consideration must take the issue to the Office of the Vice President of Academic Affairs. - The student may request a meeting with the President if the Vice President for Academic Affairs student conference does not bring resolution.
+(Immediate, here, means before the beginning of another semester or summer term.) - All appeals must begin with the student talking to the instructor involved and explaining the nature of the problem.
+Evidence of attempted resolution in this direct manner must precede any further step. - If the appeal is not resolved by student/instructor conference, the student wishing further consideration must take the issue to the Division Chair. - If the appeal is not resolved by the Division Chair, the student wishing further consideration must take the issue to the Office of the Vice President of Academic Affairs. - The student may request a meeting with the President if the Vice President for Academic Affairs student conference does not bring resolution.
 At the time the student requests a meeting, the student must submit a written formal presentation of the case with all related supporting documents, which must be done within five (5) working days following the Vice President for Academic Affairs conference.
 The decision of the President regarding the grievance is the final step in the process.